gharials/dev-path/docs/vcs-git.md

 ### Working with remotes

-The changes you make in your repository, that is your commits, remain local in your computer until you push them to a _remote_, a shared central repository.
+The changes you make in your repository, that is your commits, remain local in your computer until you push them to a [remote](#remotes), a shared central repository.
 We can either start by creating a local repository first and then associating it with a remote, or we can clone an existing remote repository.

 #### Setting up Git remotes in local repositories